Bilal Fawaz

-Bilal Kelvin Fawaz (born 3 April 1988) is a stateless professional boxer born in Nigeria.
-He has held the English super-welterweight title since October 2025.
+Bilal Kelvin Fawaz (born 3 April 1988) is a stateless professional boxer and musician born in Nigeria.
+He has held the British and Commonwealth super-welterweight titles since February 2026.
 As an amateur Fawaz was Amateur Boxing Association of England light-middleweight champion and represented England internationally six times.
 He is variously credited as Bilal Fawaz or Kelvin Fawaz and in artistic output as NaijaBoy and as State Lezz.

-Biography
+Early life

 Fawaz was born in Nigeria to a mother who was an immigrant from Benin and a father of Lebanese origin who didn't have Nigerian citizenship either.
 Fawaz says he had a difficult childhood.
-His mother abused him and his father took him away eventually leaving him with an "uncle", a relative or a family friend in Lagos.
+His mother abused him and his father took him away, eventually leaving him with an "uncle", a relative or a family friend in Lagos.
 When Fawaz was 14, his "uncle" decided to take him to London, England "to reunite" him with his father.
 His mother had already been murdered in religious riots.
 Fawaz stayed in the UK starting age 14 on temporary permits without immigration papers ever since.
-On arriving in London in 2002, Fawaz was put with a family who he says regularly abused him trafficking him into "domestic servitude".
+On arriving in London in 2002, Fawaz was put with a family who he says regularly abused him, trafficking him into "domestic servitude".
 After escaping the foster family at age 15, the British social services public system put him in a group foster home in west London until he turned 16, then moving him to a halfway house for older teenagers.
-Both his parents were dead.
-Eventually he was granted temporary leave to remain in the UK until the age of 18 and has been illegally in the UK ever since.
+Eventually he was granted temporary leave until the age of 18 and has been illegally in the UK ever since.

+Amateur career

 Fawaz began to train as an amateur boxer.
 He got his start in boxing through a sports day event at Brunel University in Uxbridge.
 After a few months, he moved to the All Stars gym, a long-running local club with a reputation for working with troubled young men.
 He married in 2011 but the marriage eventually broke down in 2014.
-He has received a National diploma in Sports science.
+He has received a National Diploma in sports science.
 In early 2012, he won the Amateur Boxing Association (ABA) national championships, becoming light middleweight champion of England.
 He later held the London middleweight title.
 He acquired championship belts in three different weight classes.
-He represented England internationally for six times including against Nigeria, Germany, Sweden, Ireland etc. He was considered for Team GB for both the 2012 and 2016 Olympics, but was unable join in because he had no British passport.
-In 2014, the English boxing manager and promoter Frank Warren offered Fawaz a professional contract.
-But he was forced to turn the reported £200,000 down because of his immigration status forbidding him any legal income.
-He is trained and managed by Aamir Ali the owner of Stonebridge Boxing Club in Harlesden, London Borough of Brent.
-Fawaz also helps youngsters in the gym training them in boxing.
+He represented England internationally for six times including against Nigeria, Germany, Sweden, Ireland.
+He was considered for Team GB for both the 2012 and 2016 Olympics, but was unable to take part because he had no British passport.